+Each spring semester.
+Gallatin offers three sections of the Thesis Proposal Seminar (TPS).
 This course is taken after the student has completed a Proseminar and generally during the second semester of full-time study, or after completing 12 units and before earning 24 units.

 As the first step in the sequence leading to the thesis, the Thesis Proposal Seminar meets regularly during the semester and moves students toward the completion of an acceptable thesis proposal.

 Students learn about the structure and content of the thesis proposal as they:

 Multiple sections of this course are offered every spring.
 This course is offered only in the spring term.
 The course combines classroom instruction with special events (e.g., guest lectures, library visits, human subjects research instruction).
 The class also takes advantage of student research affinity groups formed before and during the students’ enrollment.
 For more information on the proposal itself, please consult this page, which details the three kinds of thesis proposals.

 To fulfill the thesis proposal requirement, students must receive a grade of "P" from their instructor and submit an adviser approved draft of the thesis proposal to the program via Thesis Proposal Submission form.
 After completing the Thesis Proposal Seminar in the spring term, students are required to submit the adviser-approved thesis proposal to Gallatin by June 15.